pdfminer/pdfminer.six/docs/source/topic/converting_pdf_to_text.rst

 Grouping textboxes hierarchically
 ---------------------------------

-the last step is to group the text boxes in a meaningful way.
+The last step is to group the text boxes in a meaningful way.
 This step repeatedly merges the two text boxes that are closest to each other.

 The closeness of bounding boxes is computed as the area that is between the